Leomedina/Playback/README.md

 ## ☕ Stuff that needs work <a name = "bugs"></a>
 - Text is truncated via JS and not CSS
 - Need to purge unused CSS from Tailwind's output
-- No Tests Written
+- No tests written
   - Ideally I'd write them in Jest
 - General refactor for better legibility
 - Maybe Typescript refactor one day?
-I hear Typescript helps with unexpected bugs.
+I hear it helps with unexpected bugs.